 Inland Weather in Wales

 The higher you get in Wales, the colder and wetter it gets.
 And as you move away from the coasts, Wales is quilted with river valleys separated by increasingly higher hills.
-The Brecon Beacons in central Wales, are softly rolling but enormous, windswept hills where winter temperatures below freezing and snowfalls are not uncommon.
+The Brecon Beacons in south Wales, are softly rolling but enormous, windswept hills where winter temperatures below freezing and snowfalls are not uncommon.
 Further north, in the inland mountains of Snowdonia National Park, heavy precipitation can be extreme.
 One mountain peak, Crib Goch, may be the wettest place in the entire country with an astonishing 176 inches of rainfall annually.
 And on the highest peaks, it snows a great deal.
 Mount Snowdon, at 3,560 feet and the highest U.K. mountain south of Scotland, can experience snowfall from October to May.

 Snowfall at lower altitudes is rare, with an average of only 10 days a year with snow lying on the ground in the south and west Wales.
 On the other hand, the mountains of Snowdonia average 30 days a year with snowfall lying on the ground.